-- After repairs on the Diesel engines or starter motors, make sure that the ground cables are correctly connected before starting the engines.
-Loose or missing ground cables can cause fire, serious injury or death. - Start the engines from the operator's seat only.
-Never attempt to start the engines by shorting across starter terminals.
-This can cause fire, serious injury or death. - Before each starting make sure that all controls are in neutral position. - Be sure to sound the signal horn before starting to make your intention clear.
+- Start the motors from the operator's seat only. - Before each starting make sure that all controls are in neutral position. - Be sure to sound the signal horn before starting to make your intention clear.

-Before starting the engines and again before starting work, pay attention to the hydraulic oil temperature.
-Refer to paragraph "Hydraulic Oil Warm-up" in this section.
+Before starting the motors and again before starting work, pay attention to the hydraulic oil temperature.
+Refer to paragraph >Hydraulic Oil Warm-up< in this section.